ivan-tkatchev/tab/README.md

 `has Map[a,b], a -> UInt`

 `hash`
-: Hashes a string to an unsigned integer.
+: Hashes a value to an unsigned integer.
 The FNV hash function (32 or 64 bit depending on CPU architecture) is used.
 Usage:
-`hash String -> UInt`
+`hash a -> UInt`

 `head`
 : Accepts a sequence or array and returns an equivalent sequence that is truncated to be no longer than N elements.
 See also: `skip`, `stripe`.